GChristensen/sn-explorer/readme.txt

 There is currently two ways to run sn-explorer:

-  1. Download Windows package and it should run out of the box (it will also isntall "Microsoft Visual C++ 2005 Redistributable" required by Graphviz).
+  1. Download Windows package, and it should run out of the box (it will also isntall "Microsoft Visual C++ 2005 Redistributable" required by Graphviz).
   2. Install Graphviz, place sn-explorer and all its dependencies into ASDF repository, issue the following instructions in your Lisp environment REPL: